speratus/SimpleBudget/README.md

 also uses the [Django Rest Framework](https://www.django-rest-framework.org) for the API.
 Currently, it is under development.
 There is no guarantee that it will work as expected.

+The front end is currently under development, and is not, at the moment, present in this repository.
 ## Installation
 First, clone the repository:
 ```